dscho/pagefind-xkcd-demo/content/comics/2017-10-20-cast-iron-pan.md

 Cueball: Wow, okay.

-[In a frame-less panel White Hat has taken the pan back to the first hand holding on the the edge while he holds his other hand close to the frying surface.]
+[In a frame-less panel White Hat has taken the pan back to the first hand holding on the edge while he holds his other hand close to the frying surface.]

 White Hat: Apply moisturizer to the pan daily to keep it fresh.